Who is eligible

 - September 28, 2016

-Mississippi has not expanded Medicaid under the ACA, although the state medical association came out in support of expansion in August 2016, hoping to push lawmakers towards expanding coverage.
+Mississippi has not expanded Medicaid under the Affordable Care Act (ACA), although the state medical association came out in support of expansion in August 2016, hoping to push lawmakers towards expanding coverage.
 Non-disabled adults without children are not eligible for Medicaid regardless of how low their income is, and parents with dependent children are only eligible with incomes that don’t exceed 22 percent of the poverty level.
 This is one of the lowest eligibility caps in the country.

 If Mississippi did expand Medicaid, FamiliesUSA estimates that 200,000 people would be newly eligible for coverage.
 Unfortunately, in the poorest, sickest state in the US, the Governor and the Legislature have opted to reject federal funds that would provide health insurance for the state’s poorest residents.